Providing services that assess the impacts to living things, their relationship to one another, and their environment.

 Dredging Permitting & Sampling

-The U.S. Army Corps of Engineers and the MDEQ have regulatory authority over dredging permits for waters in Michigan.
+The U.S. Army Corps of Engineers and the EGLE have regulatory authority over dredging permits for waters in Michigan.
 Regulatory authority depends upon the specific waterway.
 Prism works with clients to apply for and obtain dredging and construction permits under Part 301(Inland Lakes & Streams) and Part 325 (Great Lakes) guidance.